I am currently a Research Staff Member at IBM Research - Austin Research Laboratory.

 I am a daydreamer, engineer, and designer who dreams of the unreal and struggles to make it real a bit at a time, driven by novel mobile / IoT technologies and artificial intelligence on physical worlds.

 Technically, my research roams around mobile / IoT systems, embedded AI, ubiquitous computing, applied machine learning, and human-computer interaction.
 On top of those technical fundamentals, I am passionate about designing and architecting first-of-its-kind systems that could be immediately influential to our real life.
-In this light, many of my research have been aiming at or inspired by interdisciplinary applications such as health and well-being, family and children, social activism, cyber-physical instrumentaion, immersive telepresence, workplace augmentation, and so on.
-As for long-term values, through my research, I envision augmenting and transcending human-to-human interactivity in real worlds.
+In this light, many of my research have been aiming at or inspired by interdisciplinary applications such as health and well-being, family and children, social activism, cyber-physical instrumentation, immersive telepresence, workplace augmentation, and so on.
+A central value I pursue through my long-term research is to augment human-to-human interactivity in the physical world and transcend its conventional constraints by novel computing systems.

 Here are a couple of my recent research demonstrations.
 If you'd like to find more details about me or other fun videos of my research, please consider taking a look at my personal research website.